Joepocalyptic/bsgs/README.md

 To serve your application locally, install dependencies, serve, and view your preview.

-1. Install dependencies by entering the follw\owing at the command line.
+1. Install dependencies by entering the following at the command line.

    ```
    npm install